mike-solomon/mike-solomon.github.io/_posts/2021-03-03-making-a-blog-with-github-and-jekyll.md

 I really liked Reverie for the most part, but I found a few key things I didn't like:

-- I didn't like how _everything_ was cenetered on it.
+- I didn't like how _everything_ was centered on it.
 - I didn't like the search page
 - I didn't like the categories page
 - I didn't like the fact that the blog posts all included the author's name.